Sajjadalgburi/Horiseon-Website-Modifications/README.md

 Step 9: Verify on GitHub
     - Visit your GitHub repository in a web browser to confirm that your local files are now on GitHub.

+/
+/
+If you're running into any issues follow the Youtube video below instead!!
+Link to the video: https://www.youtube.com/watch?v=qMck70tLDuo /
+/

 ## Usage

 Provide instructions and examples for use.
 Include screenshots as needed.